garbagetown/guideline/source_en/ArchitectureInDetail/ExclusionControl.rst

     * - 6.
       - 〇
       - \-
       - Update process of Staff B which was kept on hold in step 4 is now resumed since the transaction of Staff A is committed.
 At this time, since the version of Stock Table data is ``2``, update result is 0 records.
-When the update result is 0 records, an exclusion error occurs.
+When the update result is 0 records, an exclusive error occurs.

         .. code-block:: sql